Green leads Red Wings to 6-1 win over Coyotes

 Arizona had an apparent goal 1:38 into the second period by Christian Fischer reversed.
 Detroit challenged that the play was offside going into the Red Wings zone, and replays showed that it was.

-Athanasiou scored on a breakaway 1:44 into the third period when he picked up a loose puck in the neutral zone just after he came out of the penalty box.
+Athanasiou scored on a breakaway 1:44 into the third period.
 It was Athanasiou's seventh goal.

 That goal also sent Kuemper to the bench in favor of Miska.